Company Update: 15 March 2022

 OxPay will acquire up to 20% shareholding in AppsPOS, enabling it immediate access to AppsPOS’ network of over 300 F&B and retail merchants for both E-commerce and Cloud-Based Point of Sales Solutions.
 AppsPOS has more than 1mn users on its mobile apps/website in Asia, facilitating over S$300mn worth of Gross Merchant Value annually.

 OxPay announced earlier this year that it has partnered with TranSwap, a global banking-as-a-service platform with multiple central bank licenses across the UK, Singapore, Hong Kong and Indonesia.
 TranSwap will integrate its neobank technology stack in OxPay’s current platform.
 With this partnership, OxPay will offer neobanking products such as the issuance of local and global virtual name bank accounts to clients for collection, payment and conversion of currencies, as well as global cross-border payment and issuance of cards.

-Valuation & Action
+Valuation & Action:

-We initiate OxPay with an OUTPERFORM recommendation and a TP of S$0.42.
-Our TP is based on 25.0x to its FY22F EPS of S$0.017.
+We maintain OxPay with an OUTPERFORM recommendation but revised our TP down to S$0.30 due to the overall de-rating of valuation multiples across the sector.
+Our TP is based on 18x P/E (Previously 25x) to FY22F EPS of S$0.017.

 Downward pressure on margins due to saturated market.